smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/production/INSTALL.md

 ## 2.2 Logon errors

-Test for logon errors as using the command: `sqlcmd -U peter -P XXXXXXXXXXXX -d sahsuland_dev`
+Test for logon errors as using the command: `sqlcmd -U peter -P XXXXXXXXXXXX

 ### 2.2.1 Wrong server authentication mode